 Head back the way you came up until you reach the Great Bear Mound Group.
 Stay to the right at the intersection to bypass the slightly longer route that takes you back to Eagle Rock, then descend the hill to the visitor center.

 Overall, this is a unique hike filled with pretty scenery, overlooks, and fascinating history.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter
+Connect with me using the social media links below and share your adventures!

 Dogs are allowed on leash.
 This is not a kid-friendly hike; you can shorten the hike to 2 miles by going to Fire Point and back, but note that this still involves climbing to the top of the bluffs and may be difficult for small children.
 The park operates year-round, allowing you to experience the views here in every season.
 Expect to see many people when you start hiking, but they will dwindle the further down the trail you hike.